ethanb-cisa/m-21-31-phishing-reporting/README.md

 - PowerShell v5.1 or higher (PowerShell 7 might work)
 - Module: ExchangeOnlineManagement
 - Module: Microsoft.Graph.Users.Actions
-- [WinRM basic auth](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#turn-on-basic-authentication-in-winrm) enabled on the executing endpoint.
-This is to download the messages from EXO via remote PowerShell.
 - Microsoft commercial and GCC are supported.
 (GCC-High/DOD are not supported.)

 ### User Permissions